davidobrien1985/davidobrien1985.github.io/blog/backup/2014-07-25-windows-8-1-intelligence-one-cared.md

   </tr>
 </table>

 I guess you get the point.
 No vendor bothers to call their touch devices what they are.
 Not even Microsoft, not even on the latest of the latest devices!
-It&#8217;s a bit like the Chassis Type thing we here and there have to struggle with when we try to rely on MDT to gather if the device we want to deploy to is a Laptop or a Desktop.
+It's a bit like the Chassis Type thing we here and there have to struggle with when we try to rely on MDT to gather if the device we want to deploy to is a Laptop or a Desktop.

 If you are in a position where you are buying devices for your company, then please do us all a favour and try to force the vendor to put in the correct value in this property.

 Maybe you have a device that already tells you the truth and you want to have it on this list?
-Just put it into the comments and I&#8217;ll update the table.
+Just put it into the comments and I'll update the table.

 <div style="float: right; margin-left: 10px;">
   <a href="https://twitter.com/share" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://twitter.com/share', 'Tweet']);" class="twitter-share-button" data-hashtags="BIOS,ConfigMgr,deployment,GPO,Hardware,MDT,SCCM,Tablet,UEFI,WMI" data-count="vertical" data-url="http://www.david-obrien.net/2014/07/windows-8-1-intelligence-one-cared/">Tweet</a>
 </div>